traktion/imim-blog/README.md

 ```

 Refresh your browser a couple of times, then you will now see the latest version of the blog at the same address, e.g. https://anttp.antsnest.site/gimim/blog/a327aa11f4cac684bf23013542789a4776a93e9b0e50bf8a06dfc8db1dc2760961105adfa37e598f03669d5c5fabe986

+## Tarchives

+Tarchives are a newly supported feature in AntTP.
+In short, they are a tar file, with an index appended to the end.

+From outside of AntTP, a 'tarchive' look the same as a 'public archive'.
+In short, it is another container of files, which is addressible via an
+XOR address.

+Tarchives allow lots of small files to be packed into a single file.
+This reduces the number of chunks to both upload and download.
+AntTP is smart
+enough to only download the chunks needed (from the tar file), which are then cached to allow other files within those chunks to be accessed quickly.

+Tarchives, especially with lots of small files, tend to be served much faster.
+For the IMIM loading traktion-blog, it is about 3x quicker from a
+en empty cache.

+You can see more information about tarchives at the AntTP project: https://github.com/traktion/AntTP?tab=readme-ov-file#tarchive-support

+> IMPORTANT: You can't currently use the UI to add/edit IMIM blogs at this time - the CLI must be used.
+AntTP will add support for creating/updating
+> tarchives in the near future, which IMIM will then (without changes) take advantage of.

+## Bookmarks

+How do I get those funky short names?
+It is a feature of AntTP, where you can give a friendly name to an XOR and pointer address.
+They are hard
+coded into AntTP at this time, although more can be added through the AntTP CLI.
+It is expected that these will be lookups to an Autonomi
+DNS style system in the near future.

+If you want a name added in the interim, you are welcome to create a PR to AntTP with your name and address.
+They will be first come, first serve
+and I reserve the right to wipe and/all at any time.
+It is an experimental AntTP feature after all!

 ## Writing Tips